ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Design Options and Variants of

-\partitle{Design Option II: Timing of unlearning} We explore when to execute the pending unlearning requests and provide three options below depending on whether the unlearning requests are processed immediately or waiting until there are inference requests that cannot satisfy the prediction consistency condition. \begin{itemize}[leftmargin=*] \item \underline{\emph{Design Option II-A:}} \projectname ~opts to accumulate unlearning requests until an inference request fails to meet the certified inference consistency condition.
-At that point, all pending unlearning requests are machine unlearned together.
-In the meantime, subsequent inference requests can only be responded to if the inference sample meets the inference consistency certification based on the old model copies.
-This option is referred to as \emph{uncertification-triggered unlearning}. \item \underline{\emph{Design Option II-B:}} \projectname ~opts to immediately execute unlearning at the back end, while serving the inference requests based on the old copies of the constituent models in the front end.
+\partitle{Design Option II: Timing of unlearning} We explore when to execute the pending unlearning requests and provide three options below depending on whether the unlearning requests are processed immediately or wait until there are inference requests that cannot satisfy the prediction consistency condition. \begin{itemize}[leftmargin=*] \item \underline{\emph{Design Option II-A:}} \projectname ~opts to accumulate unlearning requests until an inference request fails to meet the inference consistency condition.
+At that point, all pending unlearning requests are batch-unlearned.
+Subsequent inference requests submitted during unlearning can only be responded to if they meet the inference consistency condition based on available model copies.
+This option is referred to as \emph{uncertification-triggered unlearning}. \item \underline{\emph{Design Option II-B:}} \projectname ~opts to immediately execute unlearning at the back end, while serving the inference requests with the old copies of the models in the front end.
 The inferences without consistency need to wait for the completion of ongoing unlearning execution.
-This option is referred to as \emph{immediate unlearning}. \item \underline{\emph{Design Option II-C:}} When combined with \emph{Option III-C} introduced below, \projectname ~opts to execute unlearning when the uncertification ratio is reached.
+This option is named \emph{immediate unlearning}. \item \underline{\emph{Design Option II-C:}} When combined with \emph{Option III-C} introduced below, \projectname ~opts to execute unlearning until the number or ratio of inconsistent inference requests reaches a threshold.
 This option is referred to as \emph{threshold-triggered unlearning}. \end{itemize}